Resurrection (1999 film): Production

 An international co-production between Canada and The United States.
 Some of the film was shot in Chicago, Illinois and New Orleans, Louisiana, but most of it was filmed in Toronto, Canada.

 According to director Russell Mulcahy's DVD commentary Resurrection was originally rated NC-17, which is why several scenes of violence and gore, like the leg cutting scene, were excised to achieve an R rating.
 The "Uncut version" of the film was never released and is presumed lost to this day.

 Release

-Resurrection was released in the fall of 1999 on cable television in the United States.
+Resurrection was broadcast on HBO on June 25, 1999 followed by a home video release on November 9, 1999.

 In other countries such as France, Spain and Switzerland, it was shown in theatres.
 In France it was a modest success, with nearly 400,000 film admissions.
 The film was quite popular in Spain, with 1,198,684 admissions.

 Critical reception

 Critical reception for the film has been mixed.
 Marc Bernardin of Entertainment Weekly called the film "woefully derivative" but "well-crafted."

 John Fallon of Arrow in the Head called it "one of the more entertaining serial killer movies on the block."
 Fallon added, "If you can get past the similarities with Seven, you will surely enjoy this razor sharp, nasty flick."
 Chuck O'Leary of FulvueDrive-in.com said the film is "a blatant rip-off of Seven, but pretty scary and unsettling in its own right."

 Carlo Cavagna of About Film called Resurrection "an entertaining movie," remarking that "the cinematography is quite good by any standard, and the writing is decent enough to keep you interested."
 Cavagna felt that the plot was "by-the-numbers," but added that it [has] a new twist on the killer's motivation."